ravomaniry/car-accessories-1/README.md

 1. **Hardware Setup**:

    - Connect reverse gear switch between D3 and GND
-   - Connect MOSFET gate to D4
+   - Connect camera MOSFET gate to D4
    - Connect camera button between D5 and GND
-   - Connect 12V camera to MOSFET drain and GND
+   - Connect 12V camera to camera MOSFET drain and GND
+   - Connect horn capacitive touch button to D6, +5V, and GND
+   - Connect horn MOSFET gate to D7
+   - Connect 12V horn to horn MOSFET drain and GND

 2. **Software Setup**:
    - Upload the code to your Arduino
    - Open Serial Monitor at 9600 baud to see debug messages
-   - Test reverse gear detection and manual button
+   - Test reverse gear detection, camera button, and horn button

 ## Troubleshooting